adrian-mezei/verified-access-keycloak/README.md

 ## Deployment

+- Run `npm i` and `npm run bundle` in the backend folder
-- Run terraform apply from the terraform folder
+- Run `terraform apply` from the `terrafor/aws` folder (provide required input or create terraform.tfvars)
-- Manually create a CNAME record for the FQDN with the DNS name of the Keycloak Loadbalancer
+- Manually create a CNAME record for the Keycloak FQDN with the DNS name of the Keycloak Load Balancer
+- Run `terraform apply` from the `terrafor/keycloak` folder (provide required input or create terraform.tfvars)
 - Configure Verified Access based on terraform output
-- Manually create a CNAME record for the FQDN with the DNS name of the Verified Access Endpoint
+- Manually create a CNAME record for the application FQDN with the DNS name of the Verified Access Endpoint